2014 Summer Research Scholars Program

 60% field, 40% laboratory

-Certain cultivars of shrub willow bioenergy crops are very sensitive to a common insect pest, potato leafhopper, which causes leaf curling and tip dieback called ‘hopperburn’.
+Certain cultivars of shrub willow bioenergy crops are very sensitive to a common insect pest, potato leafhopper (Empoasca fabae), which causes leaf curling and tip dieback called ‘hopperburn’.
 Initial research suggests that resistance is related to host preference.
-You will do choice and no choice feeding experiments and field surveys to better understand the genetic basis of potato leafhopper resistance in willow.
+You will do choice and no choice feeding experiments, then collect tissue for RNA extraction and RNA-Seq to better understand the genetic basis of potato leafhopper resistance in willow.

 Faculty: L. Smart

 When the fungal pathogen ‘black rot’ attacks grapevines, the plant exhibits disease symptoms ranging from necrotic lesions on the leaf surface to mummified berries.
-However, some native species of grapevines harbor genes that help to defend against this pathogen attack.
-Identifying markers for these genetic sources of resistance is the first step toward breeding disease resistant grapes.
-To help us identify markers for ‘black rot’ resistance, you will spend your summer working with established mapping populations in the vineyard and performing phenotypic analyses in the laboratory.
+However, some native species of grapevines do not exhibit disease symptoms post infection because they harbor genes that help to defend against pathogen attack.
+The goal of your summer project will be to survey wild grapevine species within the USDA repository and identify the plants that are resistant to black rot.
+You will spend about ¼ of your time harvesting grapevine species from the germplasm collection and the other ¾ of your time phenotyping them for black rot resistance using microscopy.

 Which apple(s) do you like the most?
 The traditional McIntosh, Golden Delicious, Jonagold or new apple varieties such as Honeycrisp, New York 1 and New York 2, and why?
 Your answers may vary widely, but fruit sourness (acidity) or sweetness is most likely among the factors that affect your preference.
 Wondering about what apple fruit acidity is, how widely fruit acidity levels may vary in apple, what causes fruit acidity, and how fruit acidity is determined at the genetic and molecular levels?
 Please come and have a bite of one of our research projects that studies apple fruit acidity!